Disentanglement in dephasing channel with machine learning: Entanglement quantification Model

 \subsection{Regression model performance comparison}

-The performance of the linear regression model for all four datasets is presented in FIG.~\ref{fig:concurrence_performance}.
-The qualitative behavior of the model performance is consistent with previous results in entanglement classification, and no fluctuations were observed.
+The performance of the linear regression model for four datasets is presented in FIG.~\ref{fig:concurrence_performance}.
+The qualitative behavior of the model performance is consistent with previous results in entanglement classification.
+Notably, no fluctuations are observed, showing that there are no under-fitting in the model.

-As illustrated in FIG.~\ref{fig:concurrence_performance}, all four models show improved performance with an increasing number of training features, up to nine features (which represent all spin correlations).
+FIG.~\ref{fig:concurrence_performance} illustrates the following salient features.
+All four models show improved performance with an increasing number of training features, up to nine features (all spin correlations).
 Beyond this point, including the last six features (single-qubit spin features) does not enhance performance.
-The model performance is also influenced by the complexity of the dataset, quantified by the number of free parameters used to generate it.
+The model performance is also influenced by the complexity of the dataset, quantified by the number of free parameters used to determine the density operators.
 The complexity order for the four datasets is as follows: